pavlo-myskov/get-job/README.md

     - As a Jobseeker I want to be able to see all jobs of the particular company so that I can find a job in the company I like.
     - As a Jobseeker I want to be able to see buttons for pagination so that I can navigate through the list of jobs.
     - As a Jobseeker I want to be able to return to the home page from the list of jobs so that I can access the home page at any time.
+    - As a Jobseeker I want to be able to see the number of jobs found in the list of jobs so that I can see how many jobs are available based on my search criteria.

 #### Employer Goals
 - ##### First Time Visitor: